TOlchawa/yapp/frontend/README.md

 ### Login Cookies
 The login form has a **Remember me** option.
 When checked, the app stores your email and password in browser cookies so the inputs are pre-filled next time.
+When both cookies exist, the form submits automatically on load.

 ### Barcode Scanning
 This app ships with a custom React hook `useBarcodeScanner`.
 It uses the `@zxing/browser` library to read barcodes from the camera.
 The hook is not used yet but you can import it and render a `video` element with the provided `ref` when you want to scan codes.